NavigationContentFooter

 In this tutorial, we show how to set up a simple application that reads Hacker News and processes the articles it finds there asynchronously.
 To do so, we use Scaleway serverless products and deploy two functions:

-• A consumer function, triggered by each new message on the SQS queue, that consumes messages published to the queue, scrapes some data from the linked article, and then writes the data into a Scaleway Managed Database.
+• A consumer function, triggered by each new message on the queue, that consumes messages published to the queue, scrapes some data from the linked article, and then writes the data into a Scaleway Managed Database.

 We show how to provision all the required Scaleway resources via Terraform, but you can also use the console, the API or one of our other supported developer tools.
 The code for the functions is written in Python.